mraza007/blog/_posts/2024-10-28-building-container-runtime-python.md

 ---
 layout: post
 title: "Understanding Docker Internals: Building a Container Runtime in Python"
-description: "Demystify container technology by building a simple container runtime from scratch using Python and Linux primitives like namespaces and cgroups"
+description: "Breaking down container technology by building a simple container runtime from scratch using Python and Linux primitives like namespaces and cgroups"
 keywords: "python docker containers linux namespaces cgroups devops systems-programming"
 tags: [python, linux]
 comments: true
 ---

 I've been working with containers professionally for several years now, using Docker and Kubernetes daily in production environments.
-Like many developers, I initially treated containers as "magic boxes" - I knew how to use them, but didn't really understand what was happening under the hood.
-It wasn't until I needed to debug a particularly nasty container networking issue at work that I realized I needed to understand the underlying technology better.
+Like many developers, I initially treated containers as a "black box" - I knew how to use them, but didn't really understand what was happening under the hood.
+It wasn't until I needed to debug a particularly container networking issue at work that I realized I needed to understand the underlying technology better.

-In this post, I'll take you on a journey to demystify container technology by building a simple container runtime in Python.
+In this post, I'll take you on a journey to breakdown container technology by building a simple container runtime in Python.
 We'll explore the Linux primitives that make containers possible and implement them step by step.
-By the end, you'll understand that containers aren't magic - they're just clever uses of existing Linux features.
+By the end, you'll understand how containers work.

 ## What Actually IS a Container?